 Next, I’m going to use my underlying H3 hexes and build the shortest path between these two stations.
 What we get is the H3 path for these stations.
 Now I know exactly where to build my path.
 I can see there’s a main thoroughfare we can use to build a route between the two.

 I hope this has been a helpful look at how you can use H3 Uber with Hume’s features to solve your geospatial graph problems.
-Thank you very much.
+Also read this related article on graph analytics.

 Graphable delivers insightful graph database (e.g. Neo4j consulting) / machine learning (ml) / natural language processing (nlp) projects as well as graph and Domo consulting for BI/analytics, with measurable impact.
 We are known for operating ethically, communicating well, and delivering on-time.
 With hundreds of successful projects across most industries, we thrive in the most challenging data integration and data science contexts, driving analytics success.